 The election and inauguration of Donald Trump presents an unprecedented series of questions and challenges.
-Stepping back from the daily scrum, “Truth, Politics and Power” addresses the context and meaning that underlie the issues.
-In a series of in-depth conversations, host Neal Conan puts the new administrations policies and practices in historical perspective.
+On “Truth, Politics and Power,"host Neal Conan conducts in depth conversations that put the new administration’s policies, rhetoric and practices in historical perspective.
 What’s the purpose of an “ongoing war” with the media?
 Why would a new president choose to undermine his own intelligence services?
 How do the origins of the “America First” movement fit into Trump World?
 How will the president respond to dissent, to the checks and balances of the American system, and to inevitable crises?
 How do a President and a ruling party with a narrow political base address anincreasingly diverse population?
 How does Trumpism fit with the rise of

 right wing movements in Europe?
 With authoritarian regimes in Russia, China, Turkey and the Philippines?
 And, critically, how will the Administration’s pattern of deception, exaggeration and lies affect public trust in basic institutions of government?